VeraPancaldiLab/GEMDeCan/README.md

 All R scripts within this pipeline were written with R version 4.0.3.
 You may experience packages conflicts while running previous version of R.

 ## Dependencies
-All dependencies are automatically installed by snakemake using the .yaml configuration files.
-The following versions of libraries are used :
+All dependencies are automatically installed by snakemake using the .yaml configuration files in Tools.
+So the user does not need to configure the conda environments as it is done within the pipeline.
+For information, here are the versions of libraries that are used :
 * r-rmarkdown =2.3
 * r-hmisc =4.4.1
 * r-viridis =0.5.1